Notifications

 Admin email templates will be used when you want to send violation notifications to users who are more likely to own the configured policies.
 You can designate these users by entering their usernames or selecting the corresponding checkboxes within each rule.
 Note that users who perform actions that violate rule settings do not receive these notifications.

 There is a built-in admin email template, and you can customize it to meet your requirements.
 You can also create multiple admin email templates as needed.
+Among all admin email templates, you can set one as the default.
+To set an email template as the default, turn on the Default toggle of the email template in the template table.

 To create an email template for administrators, complete the following steps: